I field this question from my all clients all the time, all of them coming from different angles with it.

 The goal of today’s article is to encourage you guys to think more closely about your eating habits as they relate to how quickly to proceed to lying down or going to sleep and whether or not that may be causing you stomach pain and worsening heartburn, acid reflux and GERD.

-From a practice perspective, I know that increased awareness around this issue has made an immense difference in my quality of life, and that of my clients as well.
+From a practice perspective, I know that increased awareness around this issue has made an immense difference in my quality of life, and that of my clients.

-As I discussed in a previous article on GERD, many people go very long periods of time before being diagnosed so if you are dealing with acid reflux and/or transient/unidentified stomach pain upon waking, you may benefit from increasing the window of time between your last bite and bed/nap time.
+As I discussed in a previous article on GERD, many people go very long periods of time before being diagnosed so if you are dealing with acid reflux and/or transient/unidentified stomach pain upon waking, you may benefit (at the very least) from increasing the window of time between your last bite and bed/nap time.

 Three hours may be unrealistic or excessive for most people, but that does not mean you can’t extend that window within your practical limitations.

 This remains one of the most effective and commonly prescribed lifestyle interventions in GERD management, and one of several non-pharmaceutical treatment approaches I explore in my latest book [ which is available for pre-order!].